TN CM Palaniswami greets DMK chief Stalin | Politics

 TN CM Palaniswami greets DMK chief Stalin

-AIADMK top leader and outgoing Tamil Nadu Chief Minister K Palaniswami on Monday greeted DMK president M K Stalin who is set to assume office as the next Chief Minister.
+AIADMK top leader and outgoing Tamil Nadu Chief Minister K Palaniswami on Monday greeted DMK president M K Stalin who is set to assume office as the next Chief Minister, with the latter acknowledging that the role of opposition was key in democracy.

-''I convey my best wishes to Thiru M K Stalin who is going assume office as the Chief Minister of Tamil Nadu,'' he said on his twitter handle.
+''I convey my best wishes to Thiru M K Stalin who is going to assume office as the Chief Minister of Tamil Nadu,'' Palaniswami said on his twitter handle.

+Thanking Palaniswami, Stalin said the AIADMK leader's ''advice and cooperation'' was required to make a better Tamil Nadu.

+''Democracy is about ruling and opposition parties being together.
+Let us uphold such a democracy,'' Stalin added.

-The DMK has won 124 seats and is leading in nine segments and its ally Congress has bagged 17 and is ahead in one more seat.
+The DMK has won 126 seats and is leading in seven segments and its ally Congress has bagged 18.
 Other allies, the CPI and CPI(M) have won two seats each and Viduthalai Chiruthaigal Katchi four.

-The AIADMK has won 64 constituencies and leading in two while its ally the PMK won five.
-Another partner BJP has won three seats and is leading in one.
+The AIADMK has won 64 constituencies and is leading in two while its ally the PMK won five.
+Another partner BJP has won four seats.

 Tamil Nadu Assembly is 234-member strong and 118 is the simple majority mark.